CNAG-Biomedical-Informatics/pheno-ranker/docs/vcf.md

 ### Step 5: Generate QR codes for the first 10 samples

-We are going to compress all variant information (1042 variants) into QR-codes
+We are going to compress all variant information (1042 variations) into QR-codes

 * First we are going to export the needed files: